 About the NASCAR Hall of Fame

-Conveniently located in Uptown Charlotte, North Carolina, the NASCAR Hall of Fame is an interactive entertainment attraction honoring the history and heritage of NASCAR.
+Conveniently located in Uptown Charlotte, North Carolina, the NASCAR Hall of Fame is an interactive, entertainment attraction honoring the history and heritage of NASCAR.
 The high-tech venue, designed to educate and entertain race fans and non-fans alike, opened May 11, 2010, and includes artifacts, hands-on exhibits, a 278-person state-of-the-art theater, Hall of Honor, Buffalo Wild Wings restaurant, NASCAR Hall of Fame Gear Shop and NASCAR Productions-operated broadcast studio.
-The venue is open 10 a.m. – 6 p.m. seven days a week and has an attached parking garage on Brevard Street.
-(Note: Winter operating hours are Nov.
-1- March 31 from 10 a.m. – 5 p.m. seven days a week.)
+The NASCAR Hall of Fame is open daily 10 a.m. to 6 p.m. from April 1 through Oct.
+31 and 10 a.m. to 5 p.m. from Nov.
+1 through March 31.
+An attached parking garage is available on Brevard Street.
 The 5-acre site also includes a privately developed 19-story office tower and 102,000-square-foot expansion to the Charlotte Convention Center, highlighted by a 40,000-square-foot ballroom.
 The NASCAR Hall of Fame is owned by the City of Charlotte, licensed by NASCAR and operated by the Charlotte Regional Visitors Authority.
 For more information, visit nascarhall.com.